carpentries-lab/python-aos-lesson/episodes/01-conda.md

 You can search Anaconda Cloud
 to find the command line entry needed to install the package. e.g:
 ~~~
-$ conda install -c https://conda.anaconda.org/scitools iris
+$ conda install -c conda-forge iris
 ~~~
 {: .language-bash}

-In many cases, there are many versions of the same package up on Anaconda Cloud.
+In many cases there are many versions of the same package up on Anaconda Cloud.
-To address this problem, [conda-forge](https://conda-forge.github.io/) has been launched to have a central place for just a single version.
-You can therefore expand the selection of packages available via `conda install` beyond the chosen 330 by adding conda-forge:
+We recommend to add the  [conda-forge](https://conda-forge.github.io/), in additional to the default channel, to avoid mixing packages from multiple third party channels.
 ~~~
 $ conda config --add channels conda-forge
 ~~~
 {: .language-bash}

+Mixing packages from multiple channels can cause some headaches like binary incompatibilities.

 ### Environments

 Now we can go ahead and use conda to install the libraries we need for this lesson.
-Rather than install everything in the same place (which can get unweidly if you've got mutliple data science projects on the go) it's common practice to create separate environments for the various projects you're working on.
+Rather than install everything in the same place (which can get unwieldy if you've got multiple data science projects on the go) it's common practice to create separate environments for the various projects you're working on.

 Let's call this environment `pyaos-lesson` and include the [jupyter](https://jupyter.org/) library (so we can use the jupyter notebook),